-Junior Fellows Program - 2015-2016
+James C. Gaither Junior Fellows Program

-Carnegie Endowment for International Peace is a unique global network of policy research centers in Russia, China, Europe, the Middle East and the United States.
+The Carnegie Endowment for International Peace is a unique global network of policy research centers in Russia, China, Europe, the Middle East, India, and the United States.
 Our mission, dating back more than a century, is to advance the cause of peace through analysis and development of fresh policy ideas and direct engagement and collaboration with decision-makers in government, business and civil society.
 Working together, our centers bring the inestimable benefit of multiple national viewpoints to bilateral, regional and global issues.

-Junior Fellows have the opportunity to conduct research, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.
+Gaither Junior Fellows provide research assistance to scholars working on Carnegie Endowment's projects, listed below.
+They have the opportunity to conduct research, contribute to op-eds, papers, reports, and books, edit documents, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.

 - Applicants must be nominated by UC Berkeley's Liaison to the Carnegie Endowment for International Peace.

-- No one will be considered who has started graduate studies (except those who have recently completed a joint bachelors/masters degree program).
+- No one will be considered who has started graduate studies (except those who have recently completed a joint bachelor’s/master’s degree program).

 - Applicants should have completed a significant amount of coursework related to their discipline of interest.